History of Massachusetts: Before European settlement

 Massachusetts was originally inhabited by tribes of the Algonquian language family such as the Wampanoag, Narragansetts, Nipmucs, Pocomtucs, Mahicans, and Massachusetts.
 The Vermont and New Hampshire borders and the Merrimack River valley was the traditional home of the Pennacook tribe.
 Cape Cod, Nantucket, Martha's Vineyard, and southeast Massachusetts were the home of the Wampanoags who established a close bond with the Pilgrim Fathers.
 The extreme end of the Cape was inhabited by the closely related Nauset tribe.
 Much of the central portion and the Connecticut River valley was home to the loosely organized Nipmucs.
 The Berkshires were the home of both the Pocomtuc and the Mahican tribes.
 Narragansetts from Rhode Island and Mahicans from Connecticut Colony were also present.

 These tribes were generally dependent on hunting and fishing for most of their food supply.
 Villages consisted of lodges called wigwams as well as long houses, and tribes were led by male or female elders known as sachems.
 Europeans began exploring the coast in the 16th century, but they made few attempts at permanent settlement anywhere.
 Early European explorers of the New England coast included Bartholomew Gosnold who named Cape Cod in 1602, Samuel de Champlain who charted the northern coast as far as Cape Cod in 1605 and 1606, John Smith, and Henry Hudson.
 Fishing ships from Europe also worked in the rich waters off the coast, and may have traded with some of the tribes.
-Large numbers of Indians were decimated by virgin soil epidemics, perhaps including smallpox, measles, influenza, or leptospirosis.
-In 1617–1619, a disease killed 90 percent of the Indians in the region.
+Large numbers of Native people were decimated by virgin soil epidemics, perhaps including smallpox, measles, influenza, or leptospirosis.
+In 1617–1619, a disease killed 90 percent of the native population in the region.